Learning Dynamic Graph Embeddings with Neural Controlled Differential Equations: Introduction

 \subsection{Paper organization and notations}

 The rest of this paper is structured as follows.
 In Section~\ref{sec:preliminary}, we briefly introduce the background knowledge.
-In Section~\ref{sec:method}, we describe our main model, compare it with the competitors, and declare an approximation for efficient computation.
+In Section~\ref{sec:method}, we describe our main model, compare it with the competitors, and provide an approximation for efficient computation.
 The application in several representative graph representation learning tasks is also presented.
-In Section~\ref{sec:experiments}, we illustrate the empirical performance of our model in node attribute prediction task.
+In Section~\ref{sec:experiments}, we report the empirical performance of our model in node attribute prediction task.
 Finally, we conclude in Section~\ref{sec:conclusion}.
-The complete proofs will follow thereafter in the appendix.
+Complete proofs of our theoretical results follow thereafter in the appendix.

 Before continuing, we introduce several notations used throughout the paper.
 First of all, we use lower-case letters to denote scalars, bold lower-case letters to denote vectors, and bold upper-case letters to denote matrices.
 For a matrix $\mathbf{X}$, we represent the $i$-th row of $\mathbf{X}$ as $\mathbf{X}^{(i)}$, and the element at the $i$-th row and $j$-th column as $\mathbf{X}^{(i,j)}$.
-We use $\odot$ to represent element-wise (Hadamard) multiplication.